-Spread a picnic blanket on the grass in the park, light your grave candle and add it to the circle of candles, bring some drinks and snacks and enjoy a quiet, dark and romantic meeting the night before WGT starts.
-You can also dance to the sounds of Heavenly Voices, Medieval, Mystic Folk, Neofolk and Wave.
+Spread a picnic blanket on the grass in the park, light your grave candle and add it to the circle of candles, bring some drinks and snacks and enjoy a quiet, dark and romantic meeting the night before WGT starts, dancing to the sounds of Heavenly Voices, Medieval, Mystic Folk, Neofolk and Wave.

-Thursday, May 12, 9 pm – 1 am, the meadow at Parkschloss behind Heidnisches Dorf.
+Thursday, June 6, 9 pm – 1 am.
 Free admission.
 Bring a death candle, a blanket and some drinks!

 Glitter + Trauma Queer Wave Party